Brit HaKanaim: Origins

-Establishment of the Underground
+Establishment of the underground

 Leaders

 Porat Yosef Yeshiva wanted to remain alien to these modernizing impulses and to openings to the outside.
-The community of scholars of the sacred texts of Judaism, which populated it, according to which every subject considered "worldly" was kept out of the course of study, could only be an ideal forge of figures among the students in open contrast to the secularization that the Israeli government was intent on imposing.
+The community of scholars of the sacred texts of Judaism, which populated it, according to which every subject considered "worldly" was kept out of the course of study, could only be an ideal forge of figures among the students in open contrast to the secularisation that the Israeli government was intent on imposing.
 Two students from Porat Yosef Yeshiva, in particular, played a central role in this struggle against the State of Israel: Rabbi Mordechai Eliyahu and Rabbi Shlomo Lorincz.